-- 5.4.1 The Instructions to Tenderers12 must, as a minimum, include the following: - a) List the information which must be provided by the supplier in their response, including any forms, tables or pricing schedules to be completed. - b) State the method of response required.
-All tenders shall be issued through the Council's E-tendering System In-Tend (see CSO 5.5), unless there are exceptional circumstances for the use of a hard copy tender, which must be agreed by the Corporate Procurement Manager or Assistant Director (Finance). - c) Outline a timetable for the remainder of the procurement exercise, detailing the closing date for receipt of responses, the evaluation period and when a response on contract award is expected. - d) State the method which will be via In-Tend unless using hard copy and deadline for obtaining additional information or clarification (usually 7-14 days before the closing date for receipt of responses) and that additional information requested will be distributed to all suppliers (this should be distributed to all suppliers at the same time no later than one week before the closing date for receipt of responses). - e) Outline how the responses will be evaluated, listing the appropriate award criteria and their relative weightings, which shall be selected from one of the following: - i) "lowest price" - ii) "most economically advantageous" offer i.e. where considerations other than price also apply.
+- 5.4.1 The Instructions to Tenderers must, as a minimum, include the following: - a) List the information which must be provided by the supplier in their response, including any forms, tables or pricing schedules to be completed. - b) State the method of response required.
+All tenders shall be issued through the Council's E-tendering System In-Tend (see CSO 5.5). - c) Outline a timetable for the remainder of the procurement exercise, detailing the closing date for receipt of responses, the evaluation period and when a response on contract award is expected. - d) State the method which will be via In-Tend and the deadline for obtaining additional information or clarification (usually 7-14 days before the closing date for receipt of responses) and that additional information requested will be distributed to all suppliers (this should be distributed to all suppliers at the same time through Intend no later than one week before the closing date for receipt of responses). - e) Outline how the responses will be evaluated, listing the appropriate award criteria and their relative weightings, which shall be selected from one of the following: - i) "lowest price" - "most economically advantageous" offer i.e. where considerations other than price also apply.
 The award criteria may include price, service, quality of goods, running costs, previous experience, delivery date, cost effectiveness, relevant environmental considerations, employment considerations, aesthetic and functional characteristics, safety, after-sales services, technical assistance, contract terms and conditions and any other relevant matters. - f) State that late responses will not be considered unless it is proven that a third party is at fault and that the Council is not bound to accept any Tender. - g) State the price validity period (usually up to a maximum of six months). - h) Provide a statement to the effect that under the Freedom of Information Act (2000), the Council may be obliged to provide information regarding the procurement exercise or a subsequent contract award and that respondents will be advised of any requests for information and be given an opportunity to comment before disclosure of such information (information that would prejudice the interests of any party or information that is commercially sensitive and not in the public interest is exempt). - 5.4.2 An adequate specification must be included.
-The specification must describe clearly the
+The specification must describe clearly the Council's requirements in sufficient detail to enable the submission of competitive offers.

-12 An template Invitation to Tender can be found on the intranet under staff info/procurement.
+&lt;sup>13 An template Invitation to Tender can be found on the intranet under staff info/procurement.